yosemitebandit/vebsite/content/notes/beliefs.md

 #### religion
 Don't believe in a god.
-Raised a methodist though and I liked that.
+Raised a methodist / UU though and I liked that.
 Worship and fellowship are great -- just nice big peaceful group meditations.
 And the teachings of many religions are excellent.
 Pretty interested, actually, in religions from a historical perspective.